 LINK SUB-LINK FUNCTION Remote Management Use this screen to configure through which interface(s) and from which IP address(es) users can use Telnet/FTP/Web to manage the Prestige.
 UPnP Use this screen to enable UPnP on the Prestige.
 Maintenance System Status This screen contains administrative and system-related information.
 DHCP Table This screen displays DHCP (Dynamic Host Configuration Protocol) related information and is READ-ONLY.
+Any IP Table This screen shows current read-only information of all network devices that use the Any IP feature to communicate with the Prestige.
 Diagnostic General These screens display information to help you identify problems with the Prestige general connection.
 DSL Line These screens display information to help you identify problems with the DSL line.
 Firmware Use this screen to upload firmware to your Prestige LOGOUT Click this label to exit the web configurator.